NPScript/scrubs/README.md

 # SCRUBS - Let's Prepare The Operation

 Scrubs is a little documentation tool written in POSIX-Shell.
-It should make easier to work in teams in a suckless way.
+It should make easier to work in teams in a suckless way, without having to it without any documentation.

 ## Features